 The Master of Arts in Teaching, with a concentration in Special Education, is a 33-hour degree for students who hold a Bachelor's degree in a field outside of Education.
 This degree results in a Georgia initial teaching certification in Special Education.
 Students may choose between two certification tracks: general curriculum and adapted curriculum.
 Many students who pursue this degree are career changers who want to add a Georgia teaching certificate to an existing degree in an undergraduate content field.
-Students must complete the Georgia Educator Ethics - Program Entry Assessment and must pass or be exempt from the GACE Program Admission Assessment to be admitted to this program.
+Students must complete the Georgia Educator Ethics Assessment to be admitted to this program.
 An undergraduate GPA of 2.7 is required for admission.